 PHP developers are in high demand within the business world.
 In 2021, PHP usage dominated the market share at 45.43%, making it the most popular programming language.

-Companies, small and large alike, are racing towards acquiring the best PHP talents in the field.
+Companies, small and large alike, are racing towards acquiring the best PHP talent in the field.
 With the rising need for innovation, the demand for PHP developers will also grow.

 Because of its flexible usability and low-cost nature, PHP is a prime choice for startups, as well as big corporations.
 In fact, there are several Fortune 500 companies currently using PHP for their websites.
 Some of the most well-known brands using PHP are Facebook, Tumblr, and iStockPhoto.